8lueberry/jquery.generic/docs/gb.md

 hideAnimationStart | When the hide animation is starting. hideAnimationEnd | When the hide animation ended.

-Note that transition events are not supported yet.
+Note that transition events are not supported.
 This is due to the difference in behavior of every browsers.
 You can still use at your own risk.

 - transitionEnd
 - showTransitionEnd
 - hideTransitionEnd

-PS: There are no transitionStart events supported by any browsers.
+There are no transitionStart events supported by any browsers.

+### See it in action

+<button id="button-event">Popup</button>
+<div id="log-event" class="log"></div>

 ### How to attach to an event